rssnyder/plane-notify/README.md

 After running this command, dut to the `-d` flag the container will be running in the background.
 To see the logs of the docker

+## Using with Github Actions

+[Fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) into your own github account.

+Go to the repo settings and add the secrets for your config type.

+`todo`

 ### TODO

 -   General Cleanup